McShelby/hugo-theme-relearn/exampleSite/content/basics/customization/_index.en.md

 - *logo*: the logo, on top left hand corner.
 - *meta*: HTML meta tags, if you want to change default behavior
 - *menu*: left menu. _Not meant to be overwritten_
+- *menu-pre*: side-wide configuration to prepend to menu items.
+If you override this, it is your responsiblity to take the page's `pre` setting into account.
+- *menu-post*: side-wide configuration to append to menu items.
+If you override this, it is your responsiblity to take the page's `post` setting into account.
 - *menu-footer*: footer of the the left menu
 - *search*: search box
 - *toc*: table of contents